superaprile/astro/src/pages/posts/post-1.md

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.

-Edit: let'see if rss feed works!
+Edit: let'see if rss feed!